na-na-hi/renget/archive/AisekaiGuide.md

 #BoredAnons Aisekai guide

+#aHAHAHAHAH sites dead

+The stuff here could be useful for making some other bots but for now this is not surprising after the U-turn Some day they will stop ruining competent projects with filtering and investor demands

 !!! info Take all this however you want.
 It's my personal findings but if you see something that's wrong then post some proof and I'll update the guide.

 ##What is this?